Breeding, Selling, and Buying Cats - Frequently Asked Questions

 Is it okay to advertise kittens to give away on social media or the internet (e.g. Facebook or Gumtree)?

-A person can advertise cats or kittens to give away.
-However, the kittens/cats must be at least 8 weeks of age, desexed, microchipped, treated for internal worms, free from external parasites and vaccinated before ownership can be transferred to another person (for further details see section 22 of the Cat Management Regulations 2022).
+Yes.
+As long as the kittens/cats is at least 8 weeks of age or older, desexed, microchipped, treated for internal worms, free from external parasites and appropraiately vaccinated before ownership can be transferred to another person (for further details see section 22 of the Cat Management Regulations 2022).

 Buying Cats FAQs